microsoft/pyright/docs/import-resolution.md

 For absolute (non-relative) imports, Pyright employs the following resolution order:

-1. Try to resolve using the **stubPath** as defined in the `stubPath` config entry or the `python.analysis.stubPath` setting.
+1. Try to resolve using the **stubPath** as defined in the `stubPath` config entry or the `basedpyright.analysis.stubPath` setting.

 2. Try to resolve using **code within the workspace**.

     * Try to resolve relative to the **root directory** of the execution environment.
 If no execution environments are specified in the config file, use the root of the workspace.
 For more information about execution environments, refer to the [configuration documentation](configuration.md#execution-environment-options).

     * Try to resolve using any of the **extra paths** defined for the execution environment in the config file.
-If no execution environment applies, use the `python.analysis.extraPaths` setting.
+If no execution environment applies, use the `basedpyright.analysis.extraPaths` setting.
 Extra paths are searched in the order in which they are provided in the config file or setting.

     * If no execution environment is configured, try to resolve using the **local directory `src`**.
 It is common for Python projects to place local source files within a directory of this name.